 - Frown and then sigh

-If you are like me, almost immediately you will start feeling down—maybe even a little discouraged.
+If you’re like me, almost immediately you’ll start feeling down—maybe even a little discouraged.
 As it turns out, discouragement and sadness have specific physical manifestations.

 But so does joy and confidence.